 - Paying more for a loan because of being charged higher interest rates and fees.

-- Difficulty renting an apartment or entering into other contractual arrangements (i.e. obtaining insurance)
+- Difficulty renting an apartment or entering other contractual arrangements (i.e. obtaining insurance).

 - Limited opportunities to access different types of financial resources such as loans, credit cards, insurance, etc.

 Maintaining your creditworthiness is not rocket science; however, being familiar with the following tips can be helpful:

 - Pay your bills on time...pay your bills on time...pay your bills on time!

 - Pay your bills in full every month, or if that's not possible, pay more than the minimum payment, and when possible, apply extra payments toward the highest interest rate debt.